Datafold Data Processing Agreement

 5. United Kingdom Law Provisions

-(a) references to the EU, member states and GDPR in the Standard Contractual Clauses are amended mutatis mutandis to refer to the United Kingdom, the UK Data Protection Act 2018 (as it may be updated or replaced from time to time), and the UK Information Commissioner’s Office; and
+5.4.
+References to the EU, member states and GDPR in the SCCs are amended mutatis mutandis to refer to the United Kingdom and UK GDPR.

-(b) In Clause 17 (Governing Law), the laws of England and Wales shall govern, and in Clause 18 (Choice of forum and jurisdiction), the courts in London, England shall have jurisdiction.
+5.5.
+In Clause 17 of the SCCs (Governing Law), the laws of England and Wales shall govern, and in Clause 18 (Choice of forum and jurisdiction), the courts in London, England shall have jurisdiction.
+A data subject may also bring legal proceedings against the data exporter and/or data importer before the courts in the UK.

 Annex 1 – Identification of Parties